YannDubs/website_old/_glossary/RL.md

 * **Model of the environment**: an internal model in the agent to predict the dynamic of the environment (*e.g.* probability of getting a certain reward or getting in a certain state for each action).
 This is only used by some RL agents for **planning**.

 To schematically represents what different algorithms do, it is useful to look at *Backup Diagrams*.
-These are trees that are constructed by unrolling all the possible action and states.
-White nodes represent a state, from which teh agent will follow its policy to select one possible action (black node).
+These are trees that are constructed by unrolling all the possible actions and states.
+White nodes represent a state, from which the agent will follow its policy to select one possible action (black node).
 The environment will then sample through the dynamics to bring the agent to a new state.
-Green nodes will be used to denote terminal nodes, and the path taen by the algorithm will be shown in red.
+Green nodes will be used to denote terminal nodes, and the path taken by the algorithm will be shown in red.
 Unlike transition graphs, state nodes are not unique (*e.g.* states can be their own successors).
 Example:

 <div markdown='1'>
 ![Backup Diagram](/img/blog/backup_diagram.png){:width='200px'}